labviros/is-face-detection/README.md

 kubectl apply -f etc/k8s/deployment.yaml
 ```

-The `.yaml` file describes to things:
+The `.yaml` file describes two things:
 * a deployment;
 * a configmap;

-A deployment is an way to run our application and guarantee that a N number of replicas will be running.
+A deployment is an way to run our application and guarantee that an N number of replicas will be running.
 The configmap allows load the options you desires when deploying into the kubernetes plataform.
-See mora about [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [confimap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+See more about [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [confimap](https://kubernetes.io/docs/concepts/configuration/configmap/).

 <!-- Links -->